"Happy" in Galoshes: Development

-"Happy" in Galoshes was originally reported to be a double album, but in actuality, it is a single album that is being offered in a deluxe edition.
+"Happy" in Galoshes was originally reported to be a double album.

 On September 17, 2008, Spin.com posted an exclusive stream of "Paralysis", and the track "Missing Cleveland" was posted on Weiland's MySpace site.
 On October 24, Spin also posted another new song, "Crash".
 On October 27, rockdirt.com released the video for "Paralysis", which features actress Paz de la Huerta.
 On November 18, the album became available to preview on Scott Weiland's MySpace page.
 A series of 4 webisodes directed by Rocco Guarino were released on scottweiland.com to promote the single "Crash".

 "Missing Cleveland" was the first single released from the album on November 11.
 On February 17, it was announced that fans could vote for the album's second single.
 The candidates for the voting are "Paralysis", "Blind Confusion", and "Killing Me Sweetly".

 Reception

 "Happy" in Galoshes debuted at number 97 on the Billboard 200, selling 10,500 copies in its first week.
-The album received a 3.5/5 score from Rolling Stone magazine and a four out of a possible five from AllMusic.
+The album received a 3.5/5 score from Rolling Stone magazine and a four out of five from AllMusic.
 Entertainment Weekly was not as approving, giving it a C− score.